radareorg/radare2-book/rabin2/strings.md

 With -r all this information is converted to radare2 commands, which will create a flag space called "strings" filled with flags for all those strings.
-Furtheremore, it will redefine them as strings insted of code.
+Furthermore, it will redefine them as strings instead of code.

     $ rabin2 -zr /bin/ls |head
     fs strings